The number of cybersecurity breaches has consistently grown.

 • How many users were potentially impacted

-• A description of the potential impact for users, and
+• A description of the potential impact to personally identifiable information for users, and

 • An outline of the steps Disqus has and is taking to protect the data moving forwards